MosheLevy20/BlackHoleRayTracer/README.md

 # Usage

 The default setup is a Schwazschild black hole with a simple accretion disk.
-To run, simply execute the file GR_RayTracer.py, it will compile and run the C++ code.
+To run, simply execute the python file GR_RayTracer.py, it will compile and run the C++ code.
 To modify the geometry of the scene simply edit the metric ($g$) and its inverse in GR_RayTracer.py.
 Modifying the scene is slightly more involved, currently the accretion disk is implemented via an if statement in testGR.cpp
 ```C
 if (abs(theta - M_PI/2)<0.01 && rr > 1.02*R && rr < 10*R)
 ```